 MIT physics professor and Future of Life Institute co-founder Max Tegmark shares his big thoughts on the big possibilities of AI to change human innovation.

 “Think big.
 Really big.
 Cosmically big.”
 When it comes to artificial intelligence, MIT physics professor and futurist Max Tegmark thinks in terms of 13.8 billion years of cosmic history and the potential of the human race to influence the next 13.8 billion.

-As a guest keynote speaker at Dynatrace Perform 2022, Tegmark set the stage for AI as the ultimate technology for game-changers.
+In his keynote address at Dynatrace Perform, Tegmark set the stage for AI as the ultimate technology for game-changers.
 And more importantly, the role of humans in commanding the power in our grasp.

 “When we use technology wisely, we can accomplish things our ancestors could only dream of,” Tegmark says.
 Through the frame of technological accomplishments in the past half-century, Tegmark laid out the possibilities for AI to transform life on earth.
-Using AI, we are already accelerating our capacity to bring forth life-saving technologies, like diagnosing cancer and solving the protein-folding problem for biomedical research.
+Using AI, humankind is already accelerating the capacity to bring forth life-saving technologies, such as diagnosing cancer and solving the protein-folding problem for biomedical research.

 “The technology we’re developing is giving life the opportunity to flourish,” Tegmark says.
 “Not just for the next election cycle, but for billions of years.”

 Max Tegmark defines artificial intelligence simply as the “ability to accomplish complex goals.”
 The more complex the goals, the more intelligence they call for.
 There’s no law of physics that precludes artificial general intelligence (AGI), or the ability for technology to learn and accomplish anything a human can.
 Polls show that most AI researchers expect AGI within decades.